arno-di-loreto/apihandyman.io/_posts/2020-04-14-api-design-reviewers-starter-set.md

 The API Design Reviewer’s Starter Set is your gateway to exhaustive and constructive API design reviews.
 This session contains the essential rules of design reviews plus a few tips and trick that will be of great help on your perilous adventures in the API world.

-Here are its slides and the video which was recorded at API Days London 2019.

-# Slides

-{% speakerdeck 3d08495b22954fc59afa83879cbb8384 %}

 # Video

 {% youtube pOmmkbCJCu0 %}

+# Slides

+{% include slidedeck.html title="api-design-reviewers-starter-set" %}